ICBC Award finalists (see story below for 2015 ICBC Competition “Sustains”)

 Minerva Canada’s sponsors from industry, academia, government and H&S associations include a growing list of organizations committed to principles that combine efficiency and productivity within an effective Safety, Health and Environmental (SHE) management culture.

-Minerva Canada was initiated in the mid eighties from Project Minerva, first started in the USA by the National Institute for Occupational Safety and Health (NIOSH).
-We extend a special note of appreciation to the five founding sponsor organizations of Minerva, with which we continue to enjoy a fruitful relationship since the mid to late eighties.
+Minerva Canada was initiated in the mid ‘80’s from Project Minerva, first started in the USA by the National Institute for Occupational Safety and Health (NIOSH).
+We extend a special note of appreciation to the five founding sponsor organizations of Minerva, with which we continue to enjoy a fruitful relationship.

 - Canadian Society of Safety Engineering (CSSE)